mskf3000/Tutorials-and-Cheat-Sheets/Vagrant.md

 	end

 I removed all of the comments and just have a few of the core config options such as disabling the update checking and setting a private “host only” network to `192.168.56.20`.

+### Upgrading Vagrant.

+If you download Vagrant and it seemingly hangs forever on “Verifying Vagrant.pkg” window that is becuase of System Integrity Protection (SIP).
+To get around this, install—or upgrade Vagrant—from the command line like this:

+    sudo installer -package /Volumes/Vagrant/Vagrant.pkg -target /

 ***